RohanSi4/stockPredictor/README.md

 5. Create a Pull Request

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details
+Copyright (c) 2024 Rohan Singh.
+All rights reserved.

+This project is personal work and is not open for redistribution or reuse without explicit permission.
+The code is shared publicly for demonstration and educational purposes only.

+Note: While the project uses open-source libraries and frameworks, the implementation and business logic are proprietary.

 ## Acknowledgments
 - Alpha Vantage for stock data API